samdoidge/samdoidge.com/_posts/2017-05-01-why-i-believe-in-bitcoin.md

 #### Network effects

-I was initially skeptical of Bitcoin, as the a network for an identical coin could be created very easily, however Bitcoin now has [network effects](https://en.wikipedia.org/wiki/Network_effect).
+I was initially skeptical of Bitcoin, as an identical coin could be created very easily, however Bitcoin now has [network effects](https://en.wikipedia.org/wiki/Network_effect).
 Why buy $1000 of a similar currency, when you can buy $1000 of bitcoin which is accepted by more people?
 (This is not a dismissal of altcoins, as I believe some can prosper as well, just not those looking to mimic bitcoin).
-It has secured it's place and proven itself as the store of value in the digital and cryptocurrency world.
+It has secured its place and proven itself as the store of value in the digital and cryptocurrency world.
 [More places accept bitcoin](https://99bitcoins.com/who-accepts-bitcoins-payment-companies-stores-take-bitcoins/) than any other cryptocurrency by far, these include: Microsoft, Subway, Overstock.com, Steam, Dell, Whole Foods, Square and thousands more.

 <p style="text-align: center">
 <a href="/assets/btc-exchange.png" target="_blank"><img src="/assets/btc-exchange.png?style=fifty"></a>